VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Verifiable Claims in Federated Learning

-Instead of relying on hardware mechanisms, other approaches have also used algorithmic and cryptographic techniques to establish claims about trained models.
-Prior work has proposed \emph{proof of learning} approaches~\cite{jia2021pol, abbaszadeh2024zero}, which build on techniques such as proof-of-work~(PoW)~\cite{pow}, verified computation~\cite{verified_computation}, and zero-knowledge proofs~\cite{zkp1, zkp2}.
-However, these approaches either incur prohibitively high overheads or can be subverted~\cite{zhang2022adversarialPOL, fang2023broken}.
-For example, zero-knowledge proofs such as zkSNARK~\cite{zkp1} incurs orders-of-magnitude computational overhead~\cite{zkp2}, making them impractical for ML training.
-PoW-based mechanisms~\cite{pow} require the majority of the participants to follow the protocol correctly, which is an assumption that does not hold in FL, because participants are mutually untrusted and may deviate from the correct training protocol.
+Instead of relying on hardware mechanisms, other approaches have used algorithmic and cryptographic techniques to establish claims about trained models. \emph{Proof of learning} approaches~\cite{jia2021pol, abbaszadeh2024zero} build on techniques such as proof-of-work~(PoW)~\cite{pow}, verified computation~\cite{verified_computation}, and zero-knowledge proofs~\cite{zkp1, zkp2}.
+These approaches, however, either incur prohibitively high overheads or can be subverted~\cite{zhang2022adversarialPOL, fang2023broken}.
+For example, zero-knowledge proofs such as zkSNARK~\cite{zkp1} introduce orders-of-magnitude computational overheads~\cite{zkp2}, making them impractical for FL training.
+PoW-based mechanisms~\cite{pow} require the majority of the participants to follow the protocol correctly.
+This assumption does not hold in FL training, because participants are mutually untrusted and may deviate from the correct training protocol.